jdjakub/papers/prog-2022/prog22-manuscript.md

 ### Dimension: conceptual integrity

 Perhaps the apotheosis of conceptual integrity was in early Smalltalk and Lisp machines, which were complete programming systems built around a single language.
 They incorporated capabilities commonly provided outside the programming language by operating systems and databases.
-Everything was done in one language, and so everything was represented with the datatypes of that language, sometimes explained as "everything is an _x_".
+Everything was done in one language, and so everything was represented with the datatypes of that language.
 The benefit of all code being in one language was that it became a lingua franca reusable across all contexts.

 \note{JE - Unix files are such a buggy abstraction that I'm not sure we should even consider them an example of conceptual integrity.
 We also discuss them under granularity, which is where I think they belong}
 UNIX offers a kind of conceptual integrity in the way that many sorts of things are manifested as files.
 Files provide a universal API of reading and writing an array of bytes.
 But this abstraction has many exceptions.
 Directories are special kinds of files with special operations.
 Hardware devices are files, but requires special `ioctl` operations.
 Many commands expect files containing newline separators.